Havering Community Infrastructure Levy (CIL)

 Forms and downloads

-The forms mentioned above are available here (please note these forms should be used for Havering CIL and Mayoral CIL).
+The forms mentioned above are available on the Planning Portal website.
+Please note these forms should be used for Havering CIL and Mayoral CIL.